MAGICAL TOUR MAIN BANNER - 945

 Thumbnail Image

-16 -The Ceramic Mural - Modern Use of Ancient Art 00:00
+NEW 16 -The Ceramic Mural - Modern Use of Ancient Art 18:14

 The development of the iconic title murals that would flank the entrance to the new Tomorrowland beginning in 1967 was well chronicled in this documentary short.
-It featured rare, behind-the-scenes footage from Walt Disney Imagineering, as well as the legendary artist herself, Mary Blair, who described her creative process in her own words.
+It featured rare, behind-the-scenes footage from Walt Disney Imagineering, as well as the legendary artist Mary Blair, who described her creative process in her own words.

 Track Divider Line